Pregnancy and Addiction: Drug Rehab Options for Pregnant Women

 The precise combination of treatment approaches that any patient will receive will, in many cases, be influenced by the type of substance being used and which evidence-based interventions are applicable.2

 There are options for rehab for pregnant mothers.
-At American Addiction Centers, a nationwide leader in addiction treatment, we operate four treatment facilities that welcome pregnant women with substance use disorders, including Desert Hope in Nevada, Laguna Treatment Hospital in California, Oxford Treatment Center in Mississippi, and River Oaks Treatment Center in Florida.
+At American Addiction Centers, a nationwide leader in addiction treatment, we operate four treatment facilities that welcome pregnant women with substance use disorders, including Desert Hope in Nevada, Laguna Treatment Center in California, Oxford Treatment Center in Mississippi, and River Oaks Treatment Center in Florida.

 Undergoing Treatment for Opioid Use Disorder While Pregnant